7 Beach Reads About Artists To Tuck in Your Suitcase For Vacation

 I’m a cook, a lover of the food writings of MFK Fisher and collect books on the cultural history of food, so I had to include vacation reads with recipes!

-Sadly Matisse is out of print but you can pick up this well researched bit of fig and pear filled eye candy for only two dollars here on BarnesandNoble.com.
+You can pick up this well-researched bit of fig and pear filled eye candy for only two dollars here on BarnesandNoble.com.

 “Vincent, Wine, Food, France — What More Can One Ask?

-I would recommend this book to anyone who is a fan of Vincent Van Gogh and/or a fan of French food.”–Reviewer on Amazon.
+I would recommend Van Gogh’s Table to anyone who is a fan of Vincent Van Gogh and/or a fan of French food.”–Reviewer on Amazon.